Do it online

 The service can provide advice to professionals and agencies working with vulnerable Lambeth Residents as well as to residents themselves.

 Tuesday and Thursdays

 Telephone: 020 7926 5555

-Examples of health conditions where residents need extra support to access mainstream advice may include:
+Examples of health conditions where residents may have difficulties using mainstream advice could include:

 - Serious long term mental health conditions, for example, depression, schizophrenia,

 - Serious physical ill health for example, multiple sclerosis

 - Social and communication disorder, for example, Asperger's syndrome, autism